Service charge policy web banner

 Rent Levels on Re-let and New Build Properties

-Rents on properties subject to Affordable Rent terms will be set in accordance with the information outlined below under Properties exempt from formula rent and / or the Rent Standard.
+Rents on properties subject to ‘Affordable Rent’ terms will be set in accordance with the information below regarding Affordable Rent (AR).

 Notification to customers

-Each year we'll publish information on how our average rents compare with other housing associations operating within the local authority area.
-We'll also notify tenants of the revised rent that will be payable at least one month prior to the implementation date.
+We will also notify tenants of the revised rent that will be payable at least one month prior to the implementation date.

-Properties exempt from formula rent and / or the Rent Standard
+Properties exempt from formula rent and/or the rent standard

-The rents will be changed to a level that the local market will support, subject to any contractual obligations.
+• Market rented properties: the rents will be changed to a level that the local market will support, subject to any contractual obligations.

-The fees will be changed to a level that the local market will support, subject to any contractual obligations.
+• Garages: the fees will be changed to a level that the local market will support, subject to any contractual obligations.

-Rents will be set and changed in accordance with the lease.
+• Shared ownership properties: rents will be set and changed in accordance with the lease.

+• Affordable Rent (AR): rents on homes identified on our housing management systems as ‘Affordable Rent’ have been developed under a specific set of circumstances and housing supply delivery agreement with initial rents set at up to 80% of gross market rent for an equivalent property of that size and location and in accordance with the development scheme appraisal policy.
 The ceiling of 80% is inclusive of service charges (where applicable).
 Valuations for initial rent setting will be in accordance with a Royal Institution of Chartered Surveyors (RICS) recognised method.
-We'll consider local market circumstances, lettings criteria and scheme approval criteria.
+We will consider local market circumstances, lettings criteria and scheme approval criteria.
+We will also establish and record the equivalent formula rent level for AR properties.

 Garages